Chakra diagram from the Shaiva tantric tradition, Wellcome Collection

 The Svacchanda Tantra

 One of the oldest surviving Bhairava Tantras (perhaps 7th–8th century), the Svacchanda Tantra presents an early and detailed map of the subtle body that differs in important ways from later standardizations.
-Source Library holds the complete five-volume Sanskrit edition with commentary (2,717 pages), recently imported and now being processed.
+Source Library holds the first volume of the Sanskrit edition with commentary (440 pages), fully translated.

 The Netra Tantra